Online Banking - Essential Security Measures

 Now, not only is the password longer, but it has a mix of numbers, lowercase and uppercase letters, and non alpha-numeric character.
 This makes it more secure, and harder for criminals to guess.
 (The password is now "Happy Birthday to you.
 Happy Birthday dear Home and Learn".)
 A password like this is also easier for you to remember.

 Passwords should never be just four characters long!
 The reason is that criminals may have password-cracking software.
 Using such software, short passwords can be cracked in no time at all.
 Use at least 8 characters.
-Duke University have a good page here that tells you how long it would take to crack a password of up to 8 characters.
-The amount of time needed to crack a password rises dramatically:
+And not just alpha-numeric ones!

 You should never log in to your bank account using somebody else's computer.
 Simply because you have no idea what security measures they take, and whether or not the computer is infected.